devOpifex/mcpr/README.md

 enabling R applications to expose capabilities (tools, resources, and prompts) to AI models through a standard JSON-RPC 2.0 interface.

+See the official [MCP documentation](https://modelcontextprotocol.io) for more information, particularly on schemas and capabilities.
+Visit [package docs](https://mcpr.opifex.org/) for more information on the R implementation.

 ## Installation

 You can install mcpr from GitHub using the [pak](https://pak.r-lib.org/) package: